nwtodd/CSE-110-Lab-1/README.md

 ## Who I Am

-Hello, I'm *Noah*.
+Hello, I'm Noah.
 Below is a bit of a self-introduction.

 ### **Professional Edition** of Who I Am